Matrix-63/Simple-Interest-Calculator-master/README.md

-# Simple-Interest-Calculator-master
+# Simple Interest Calculator master
-This readme file created according to the Simple Interest Calculater Hands-On Lab and completed the project as per requirements as follow:
+This readme file created according to the Simple Interest Calculater Hands-On Lab.
+Introduction to Cloud Development with HTML, CSS, and JavaScript, and completed the project as per requirements as follow:

 <br>